 The effects of climate change on plant communities at Mt.
 Rainier

 How will climate change influence the distribution of species?
-To answer this question, we need to know what controls range limits.
+To answer this question, we need to know what controls range limits, and how those controls differ by species.
 Climate is thought to determine where species can survive given their physiological tolerances, with biotic interactions such as competition acting to further restrict those distributions.
 Despite the long acceptance of these ideas by ecologists, we still lack a complete understanding of the forces that constrain species’ distributions.
 First, few studies have quantified how both climate and competitive interactions affect species performance across ranges – key for assessing the relative importance of fundamental vs. realized niches.
 Second, most range limit studies ignore the possibility of historical legacies – when the distributions of long-lived and/or locally-dispersing species reflect past rather than current conditions.
 Finally, we generally lack the data and analytical approaches to estimate how rapidly species distributions will respond to changing conditions.
 Addressing these shortcomings is essential, given rapid rates of climate change that have already resulted in the upwards or polewards movement of many species, with continued range shifts expected.

 Niches and neutrality in diverse serpentine annual communities